brandur/mutelight-v1/content/articles/2010-11-26-datacontext-in-a-custom-control.md

 In the above example, we'd expect `MyControl` to behave like any other framework element and bind its `Content` to `MyContent` on our `ViewModel` resource.
 Unfortunately, for anyone trying to use this control, it's actually binding its `Content` property to `MyContent` on itself (which probably doesn't even exist).
 The reason is that we already hard-coded a data context into the control's definition, which will take precedent in this case.

 Fortunately, there's an easy way to solve this problem.
 Instead of specifying our data context on the root of the control itself, we should specify the data context on the control's top-level child element.
-This is often a `Grid` called `LayoutRoot` which Visual Studio generates automatically.
+This is often a `Grid` called `LayoutRoot` that Visual Studio generates automatically.

 <code lang="xml">
 <UserControl x:Class="MyControl">